arjun-rai912/AR-ShootingGame/README.md

-## AR Shooting Game - Unity Balloon Shooter
-Welcome to the AR Shooting Game!
-This is an exciting game developed using Unity where players can shoot balloons in an augmented reality (AR) environment.
-Put on your shooting skills and get ready for a fun-filled experience of bursting balloons!

-# Game Description
-The AR Shooting Game is a casual and entertaining shooting game that leverages augmented reality technology.
-Players can enjoy the game by shooting balloons that appear in their real-world environment through their device's camera.
-The game offers an immersive experience by blending virtual elements with the real world, creating an exciting and interactive gameplay.

-# Features
-Augmented Reality Experience: The game uses the device's camera and AR technology to overlay virtual balloons onto the player's real-world environment.
-Balloon Shooting: Players can shoot the balloons by tapping on them using their device's screen.
-Score Tracking: The game keeps track of the player's score based on the number of balloons they successfully shoot.
-Time Limit: Players have a limited amount of time to shoot as many balloons as possible and achieve the highest score.
-Balloon Variations: Different types of balloons may appear, offering unique characteristics and challenges.
-Realistic Balloon Physics: The balloons move realistically in the game, adding to the challenge and fun.
-Installation
-To play the AR Shooting Game, please follow these steps:

-Ensure that you have a compatible mobile device (iOS or Android) that supports ARCore (for Android) or ARKit (for iOS).
-Download and install the latest version of Unity (https://unity.com/).
-Clone or download the game's source code from the repository: GitHub Repository.
-Open Unity and navigate to the project folder.
-Build the project for your desired target platform (iOS or Android) by selecting "File" -> "Build Settings" and choosing the appropriate platform.
-Once the build process is complete, transfer the game to your mobile device.
-Install the game on your device by following the standard installation procedure for your platform.
-Launch the game and grant the necessary permissions for camera access.
-Find a suitable location and start shooting balloons in augmented reality!
-Note: Make sure to check the system requirements and AR compatibility of your device for a smooth gameplay experience.

-# Controls
-Tap on the screen: Shoot a balloon.
-Feedback and Bug Reporting
-We greatly appreciate your feedback and bug reports to enhance the AR Shooting Game.
-If you encounter any issues or have suggestions for improvements, please feel free to contact us or submit an issue on the GitHub repository.

-Enjoy the AR Shooting Game, have fun shooting balloons, and aim for the highest score!
+## AR Shooting Game
+This is an augmented reality (AR) shooting game made using Unity.
+The objective of the game is to shoot balloons within a time limit of 30 seconds.
+The game keeps track of the player's score and allows them to restart the game after the time runs out.

+# Gameplay
+1.Launch the AR Shooting Game application.
+2.Point your device's camera at a suitable surface to initialize the AR environment.
+3.Balloons will appear on the screen within the camera view.
+4.Tap the screen to shoot at the balloons.
+5.The game lasts for 30 seconds.
+Try to shoot as many balloons as possible within this time.
+6.The score will be displayed on the screen as you shoot balloons.
+7.After the time limit is reached, the game ends.
+# Scoring
+1.Each balloon successfully shot will increase the player's score.
+2.The score is displayed on the screen in real-time.
+3.The score is cumulative and does not reset during the game.
+4.Aim to achieve the highest score possible within the given time frame.
+# Restarting the Game
+1.After the 30-second time limit expires, the game ends.
+2.The final score will be displayed on the screen.
+3.To restart the game, tap the restart button or a designated area on the screen.
+4.The game will reset, allowing you to play again and attempt to beat your previous score.
+# System Requirements
+1Android or iOS device with a camera.
+2.Unity AR Shooting Game application installed on the device.
+3.Sufficient storage space on the device to install and run the application.
+# Installation
+1.Download the Unity AR Shooting Game application from the provided source (e.g., app store, website).
+2.Install the application on your Android or iOS device.
+3.Ensure that the device's camera and storage permissions are granted to the application.
+# Development and Build
+If you are interested in developing or building the AR Shooting Game, follow the steps below:
+Install Unity on your development machine.
+(Version 2022.3 or later) Clone the AR Shooting Game repository from [GitHub Repository Link].
+Open Unity and import the cloned project.
+Customize and enhance the game mechanics, visuals, and features as desired.
+Test the game using the Unity editor and the AR Foundation package.
+Build the game for your target platform (Android or iOS).
+Deploy the built game on devices or distribute it through suitable app stores.